jnozzi/cocoadev.com/markdown/AverageASetOfValues.md

 ----

 That's what I was planning to do, however, I realized that if the user does not use all the fields the division will be off.
 It will divide by the total number of fields, not the total number being used.
-Any way you can think of to resolve that? --General/LoganCollins
+Any way you can think of to resolve that? --LoganCollins

 *One possible solution would be to get the fields'     objectValues as well as their     intValues (or     floatValues or     doubleValues).
-That way, the object value will be     nil when the field is empty. --General/JediKnil*
+That way, the object value will be     nil when the field is empty. --JediKnil*

 ----

 Okay, probably a stupid question, but how do I go about doing the mathematical operations on the values?
-I have them all as General/NSDecimalNumbers, but what do I do to add them all together and then divide them?
-Is there a set of methods for this? --General/LoganCollins
+I have them all as NSDecimalNumbers, but what do I do to add them all together and then divide them?
+Is there a set of methods for this? --LoganCollins

-*Why are you using General/NSDecimalNumbers?
+*Why are you using NSDecimalNumbers?
 Are your numbers really that big that you need to use that class?
-Use General/NSNumber if you can, and then just tally up the total via intValue or whatever they contain, summing them up into a normal primitive variable (i.e. double) and then dividing by the number of numbers.*
+Use NSNumber if you can, and then just tally up the total via intValue or whatever they contain, summing them up into a normal primitive variable (i.e. double) and then dividing by the number of numbers.*

 Okay, I understand that I have to add then divide, but how can I take into account if the user does not take advantage of all of the fields?
 It will divide by the wrong number.
 I could run if-else statements, but there would be like a thousand of them.